Virginia Dowsing Toliver

 St. Louis, MO 63130

-Virginia Dowsing Toliver, Associate Dean of Administration, has been employed with the Washington University Libraries since 1982.
+Virginia Dowsing Toliver, Associate University Librarian, has been employed with the Washington University Libraries since 1982.
 A member of the senior management team, Virginia's responsibilities include budgeting, accounting, support services, human resources, facilities, communications and special events, and all administrative/support functions.
 She also coordinated the multi-year renovation of Olin Library.

 She received a Bachelor of Arts degree in English Literature from Jackson State University in 1969 and a Master's of Science in Library Science from the University of Illinois in 1973.
 She was an Academic Library Management Intern for the Council on Library Resources in 1981 and was a summer intern with the Technical Information Department, Lawrence Livermore Laboratory, California in 1977.